Chūnibyō

-Chūnibyō (中二病) is a Japanese colloquial term typically used to describe early teens who have grandiose delusions, who desperately want to stand out, and who have convinced themselves that they have hidden knowledge or secret powers.
-It translates to "second year syndrome" (i.e., middle-school second-year).
+Chūnibyō (中二病) is a Japanese colloquial term typically used to describe adolescents with delusions of grandeur.
+These teenagers are thought to desperately want to stand out and convince themselves that they have hidden knowledge or secret powers.
 It is sometimes called "eighth-grader syndrome" in the United States, usually in the context of localizations of anime which feature the concept as a significant plot element.